stitchdata/docs/_destinations/destinations.md

   - title: "Supported destinations"
     anchor: "supported-destinations"
     content: |
-      Stitch currently allows you to connect **one destination per account**.
-In addition, data will not begin replicating until you've successfully connected a destination and at least one integration.
+      Data will not begin replicating until you've successfully connected a destination and at least one integration.

       {% include destinations/destination-tiles.html %}